What Is a Job Coach? And Who Might Hire One

 Job coach vs. occupational therapist

 While a job coach helps individuals prepare for a specific job, an occupational therapist treats patients with injuries, illnesses, or disabilities as they recover or develop the physical ability to accomplish daily tasks.
-They typically need a master’s degree in occupational therapy, as well as a state-issued license to practice.
+You will typically need a master’s degree in occupational therapy, as well as a state-issued license to practice.

 Placeholder